 ACADEMIC BACKGROUND, EXPERIENCE, AND OTHER REQUIREMENTS:

-· Graduation from an accredited college or university with a bachelor’s degree or higher in communications, behavioral science, political science or related field.
-Sufficient experience in progressively responsible similar position to demonstrate competency may be substituted for degree.
+· Graduation from an accredited college or university with a bachelor’s degree or higher in public health, behavioral science, political science or related field.
+Sufficient experience in similar position to demonstrate competency may be substituted for bachelor’s degree.

-- At least three years of experience in program support, project coordination, event coordination, grant management, community organizing, or substance abuse prevention, preferably in the non-profit field.
+- Three years or more experience in program support, project coordination, community organizing, public policy, or substance abuse prevention; preferably in the non-profit field.

 - Excellent communication and diplomacy skills in writing and speaking with the general public.

 - High level of computer proficiency; ability to operate basic office equipment.

 - Ability to handle multiple projects and deadlines.